LucasTheIntern/Fireflie_Zumo/README.md

    - Code for SEEED XIAO module to act as access point for wifi control.
    - Open and flash using VS code and PIO extension.
    - To control with wifi,
-       a.
-Power on Zumo
+       a).
+Power on Zumo.
-       b.
-On a laptop (doesn't work on mobile), find the "ESP32-Network" in available wifi networks and connect.
-       c.
-When prompted for the network security key, enter "Esp32-Password".
-       d.
-Once connected (will not have internet connection), Enter "http://192.168.4.1/" in a browser search bar.
+       b).
+On a laptop (doesn't work on mobile), find the "ESP32-Network" in available wifi networks and connect. c).
+When prompted for the network security key, enter "Esp32-Password". d).
+Once connected (will not have internet connection), Enter "http://192.168.4.1/" in a browser search bar. e).
-       e.
 Click "Arm Zumo" and then drive as desired.
 Note that the webpage is buggy and often slow to respond... drive accordingly!
 4. "Zumo_joystick_drive.py":
    - Python script for controlling the Zumo robot with a game controller.
    - May need to update your pygame and pyserial libraries if it's been a while.